OAGi/Score/docs/user_guide/index.rst

 Practically, ASCCP allows ACC to be reused as a property of another ACC.
 All CCS entities have an important detail called Dictionary Entry Name (DEN).
-While ACC DEN is made up of an Object Class Term and the fixed string “Details” such as “Purchase Order.
-Details” – “Purchase Order” is the Object Class Term; an ASCCP DEN is made up of its unique Property Term and the ACC’s Object Class Term representing its data structure (notice that each term in DEN is separated by a dot and a space and each word is separated by a space).
-Oftentimes, the Property Term is the same as Object Class Term such that an ASCCP DEN looks like “Party.
-Party” because a Party ASCCP is also represented by the Party ACC; however, this is not always the case.
-For example, a Property Term may be “Customer Party” which may also be represented by the “Party.
-Details” ACC.
-In this case, according to the CCS truncation rule, DEN of the ASCCP would be “Customer.
-Party”.
-However, Score has NOT implemented the truncation rule; therefore, DEN is “Customer Party.
-Party” in Score.
+While ACC DEN is made up of an Object Class Term and the fixed string "Details" such as "Purchase Order.
+Details" – "Purchase Order" is the Object Class Term; an ASCCP DEN is made up of its unique Property Term and the ACC’s Object Class Term representing its data structure (notice that each term in DEN is separated by a dot and a space and each word is separated by a space).
+Oftentimes, the Property Term is the same as Object Class Term such that an ASCCP DEN looks like "Party.
+Party" because a Party ASCCP is also represented by the Party ACC; however, this is not always the case.
+For example, a Property Term may be "Customer Party" which may also be represented by the "Party.
+Details" ACC.
+In this case, according to the CCS truncation rule, DEN of the ASCCP would be "Customer.
+Party".
+However, Score has NOT implemented the truncation rule; therefore, DEN is "Customer Party.
+Party" in Score.

 Property Term is the most important detail of the ASCCP.
 If you would like to understand the detail to why Score has not implemented the